Home Media Library General News Things You Need To Know About Rubberwood Finger Joint Board

 Rubber wood finger joint board manufacturing process

-1. What Rubber wood finger joint boards are
+Rubberwood finger joint boards

 Rubberwood finger joint board, also known as a hevea wood finger joint board, is a type of engineered wood product made from rubberwood, derived from the rubber tree (Hevea brasiliensis).